eyedea-io/project-101/README.md

 ### Tech & tools

-Our main design tool is *Figma*, our tech stack is react (with typescript), node & nest.js but we're multidisciplinary team, and we're not afraid of new technologies.
+Our main design tool is *Figma*, our tech stack is react (with typescript), node, nest.js, and various cloud platforms.
+We're multidisciplinary team, and we're not afraid of new technologies - so if you don't see the one you need - just ask, maybe we can help.